tanfwong/rfsoc_notes/_sources/ch5/gmem.md

   - The memory location overlap and dependence in the reading process of `in[n] + in[n+1]` from one iteration to the next in `RW_Loop` cause VItis HLS to infer neither pipeline nor sequential bursting for the reads from the global memory.
+The port bit-width is also not widened as a result.
   - Separating `in[N]` and `out[N]` into two different `m_axi`
     interfaces allows Vitis HLS to infer sequential bursting for the writes.
   - Using the cache pragma as shown reduces the latency of the loop by